fabriziosalmi/awesome-open-source/README.md

 # Awesome Open Source Projects

-This is a curated list of impressive open-source projects that can enhance your workflows, infrastructure, and digital experience.
+This is a curated list of impressive open-source projects that can enhance your workflows, infrastructure, and digital experience:

-**Index**

 1. [Proxmox VE](#proxmox-ve)
 2. [OpenObserve](#openobserve)